kyma-project/telemetry-manager/docs/user/04-metrics.md

 - Option 1: Increase ingestion rate capabilities in your backend.
 For example, by scaling out the SAP Cloud Logging instances.

-- Option 2: Decrease the amount of metrics sent to the gateway (e.g., by disabling certain inputs or applying namespace filters in your MetricPipeline).
+- Option 2: Decrease the amount of metrics sent to the gateway (for example, by disabling certain inputs or applying namespace filters in your MetricPipeline).

 ### Gateway Throttling